-I got a new phone number — what do I do?
+I’ve got a new phone number – What to do?

 In contrast to other messengers, your identity in Threema is not dependent on a phone number.
 Irrespective of the SIM card / phone number you’re using or in which country you are, your Threema ID stays the same and everyone can still reach you.
 Your existing chats are unaffected by a change of your phone number as well.

 Do you have a new phone number and don’t use the old, linked one anymore?
 Simply delete the old number in the “My Profile” tab and type in the new one – your ID is now linked to the right number.

 Threema offers different backup options for different use cases.
 In the following documents, you will find information about when to use which backup.
 You will also find a step-by-step guide how to carry out the backups.

 Every user creates a unique, random Threema ID when setting up Threema for the first time.
 If you lose your smartphone or buy a new device, you need an export (i.e., a backup that contains the public and private key) of your Threema ID.
 We recommend to immediately enable Threema Safe or create an ID export after creating a new Threema ID.